 Perhaps the newest large-scale project launched by the Greenfield Foundation is the Greenfield Youth Film Festival.
 The festival was founded on the simple idea of uniting high school students, media industry professionals, and members of higher education in a unique learning experience.

-The philosophy of high-impact philanthropy seen in the programs above is reflected in The Greenfield Prize at the Hermitage Artist Retreat as well.
+The philosophy of high-impact philanthropy seen in the programs above is reflected in the Hermitage Greenfield Prize as well.
 We are all to be very grateful to the Greenfield Board of Trustees for their wisdom, dedication, and passion for doing good and important work with their gifts.